kapooky/Tariq-sBlog/_posts/2020-12-09-life-update.md

 ### Resume Procastination

  I really need to update my resume.
 It’s been outdated for atleast 4 years now as I never did land a tech job during that time.
 I do wish I could just link my blog rather than updating my resume.
-My blog gives me a holistic and complete picture of who I am, and it’s more interesting to read(well, atleast to me 😅 ).
-Unfortunately, my resume doesn’t offer anything tangible: I lack any work experience so I can’t write about my accomplishments.
+My blog gives a holistic and complete picture of who I am, and it’s more interesting to read(well, atleast to me 😅 ).
+Unfortunately, my resume doesn’t offer anything tangible: I lack any work experience so I can’t write about that.
 I do however, have some projects under my arsenal that I could showcase.

 ### Apartment Project